Z-Nouman/CS4664-Project/README.md

 # KNN Baseline Experiment

 The K-Nearest Neighbors algorithm was used as a non-deep learning baseline for our Binary Classification experiment.
 However, the sheer size of the dataset and each data point required both dimensionality reduction using PCA and use of a random 15% of our data for training and testing.
-The code for this experiment was included in binary_classification_experiment.py.
-The same instructions to run that file are applied to this experiment.
+The code for this experiment was included in binary_classification_knn.py.
+To run this experiment, simply run the python file likeso: "python3 binary_classification_knn.py".
 The accuracy across 10 runs of this experiment (averaged) as well as the confusion matrix of our best run are shown below:

 ## Binary Classification KNN Baseline Results